20 Toppings Every Chili Bar Needs

 These are a few helpful tips when setting up your chili bar:

 2. Have a variety of toppings.
 What makes a chili bar fun is everyone gets to mix and match all their favorite toppings.
-You should include a couple of different cheese, chips, and garnishes like chives, onions, and sour cream.
+You should include a couple of different cheeses, chips, and garnishes like chives, onions, and sour cream.

 5. Keep the chili warm.
 Keeping chili warm for a chili bar is crucial to ensure that your guests can enjoy it at the right temperature.
 Slow cookers or crock pots are the easiest way to maintain temperature.
-You can also keep them warm on the stovetop in a dutch oven or pot over low heat.
+You can keep them warm on the stovetop in a Dutch oven or pot over low heat.

 chili topped with cornbread, sour cream, and avocado.

-Bests Toppings for Chili
+Best Toppings for Chili

 • Sauces: salsa, ranch dressing, and hot sauce